sicmind/sysx/README.md

 Goals
 -----
-1. Render all editable sysex parametes as a javascript object
+1. Render all editable sysex parameters as a javascript object
 2. Make it possible to "transcribe" a specificaiton manual to instrument definition
 3. Allow for open ended interface design using HTML components